-Step inside the cottage through the door beneath the original archway and leave your boots in the cloakroom where you will also find plenty of hanging space for coats, hats and dog leads.
-Enter the welcoming lounge to find stylish furniture and traditional features, a perfect haven to relaxing with a glass of wine after a day’s exploring.
-The inviting electric wood burner offers instant heat and the Smart TV is perfect for movie night.
-The kitchen/diner is accessed from the lounge and brims with rustic charm, bespoke crafted cupboards and a contemporary dining suite where you can easily relax and keep the chef company!
-An open archway leads you into the garden room, a perfect retreat where you can hide away with a good book whilst overlooking the courtyard garden.
+Step inside the cottage through the original archway leaving your outdoor gear in the useful cloakroom where you will also find plenty of hanging space for coats, hats and dog leads.
+Enter the welcoming lounge to find stylish furniture and traditional features - a perfect haven to relax with a glass of wine after a day’s exploring.
+The inviting stove offers heat and atmosphere just when you want it without the faff of gathering wood and the Smart TV is perfect for a movie night in.
+The kitchen is accessed from the lounge and brims with rustic charm, bespoke crafted cupboards and a contemporary dining suite where you can easily relax and keep the chef company!
+An open archway leads you into the garden room, a perfect retreat to hide away with a good book whilst overlooking the courtyard garden.
 When the day is done, climb the cottage style staircase to the first floor where you will find three welcoming bedrooms.
-The double room has views onto the country lane and is finished with brightly coloured cushions and a traditional bed spread.
+The double room has views onto the country lane and is finished with embroidered cushions and a traditional bed spread.
 The largest bedroom also overlooks the lane and can be set as a super-king or as a spacious twin.
-The third bedroom overlooks the garden and has a comfy single day bed.
-The bathroom includes a separate walk-in shower as well as the WC and bath.
+The third bedroom looks onto the garden and has a large comfy single bed.
+The bathroom includes a separate walk-in shower as well as the usual bath and WC.

-Open the double doors from the garden room and step out into the garden.
-The enclosed area is on several levels and comprises old railway sleepers, flagstones, brick walling and feature slate ground covering.
-There are different seating areas to choose from – dependent on whether you are a sun or shade lover - and a cosy summerhouse to relax in when the evening gets chilly.
-The garden enjoys the sun from mid-morning until evening, and there is a handy gas BBQ for outside summer dining.
-There is off road parking outside the house (along the white wall) as well as a free residential car park just around the corner.
+The enclosed courtyard garden is reached from the garden room through double doors.
+It is on several levels and comprises old railway sleepers, flagstones, brick walling and feature slate ground covering.
+There are different seating areas to choose from and even a cosy summerhouse to relax in when the evening gets chilly.
+The garden enjoys the sun from mid-morning until evening so pick your favourite spot.
+There is also a handy gas BBQ for outside summer dining.

 Dogs are charged at £20 each per full or part week.